CodeHarborHub/codeharborhub.github.io/dsa/Algorithms/Dynamic Programming/01-Fibonacci-Sequence.md

 # Fibonacci Sequence using Dynamic Programming

-The Fibonacci sequence is a classic example that can be efficiently solved using dynamic programming. <br> The Fibonacci sequence is defined as:
+The Fibonacci sequence is a classic example that can be efficiently solved using dynamic programming.
+The Fibonacci sequence is defined as:
 $[ F(n) = F(n-1) + F(n-2) ]$
 with the base cases:
 $[ F(0) = 0, F(1) = 1 ]$